Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Experiment

-Our model outperforms all the baselines on \textbf{nine out of sixteen targets} and achieves the second-best performance on \textbf{all other seven targets}, which is better than any other model.
-Compared with GemNet, the model with the second highest average rank, our model leads to $10\%$ lower loss on average.
+GNN-LF outperforms all the baselines on $9/16$ targets and achieves the second-best performance on other $6$ targets.
+Our model leads to $10\%$ lower loss on average than GemNet, the best baseline.
 The outstanding performance verifies the effectiveness of the local frame method for modeling PES.
-Moreover, our model also uses fewer parameters and \textbf{less than $30\%$ computation time} compared with the baselines as shown in Appendix~\ref{app::scalability}.
+Moreover, our model also uses \textbf{fewer parameters and only about $30\%$ time and $10\%$ GPU memory} compared with the baselines as shown in Appendix~\ref{app::scalability}.